Heart Rate Based Training

 Tanaka's work has subsequently been verified by others.

-A study by Nes et al.2 from the Norwegian University of Science recommended this formula:
+A study by Nes et al. from the Norwegian University of Science recommended this formula:

 HRmax = 211 - (0.64 * age)

-Londeree and Moeschberger3 at the University of Missouri-Columbia looked at age and other variables that might affect HRmax.
+Londeree and Moeschberger at the University of Missouri-Columbia looked at age and other variables that might affect HRmax.
 Gender and race had no effect.
 Type of activity and levels of fitness did predict differences in HRmax.
-Elite endurance athletes and moderately trained individuals typically have a HRmax 3 or 4 beats/min lower than a sedentary individual.
-They also found that well trained athletes over age 50 are likely to have a higher HRmax than average for their age.
+Elite endurance athletes and highly trained individuals typically have a HRmax that differs from sedentary individuals.
+This difference varies with age.
 The following scheme incorporates these findings:

 HRmax = 206.3 - (0.711 * age)